Libera-Chat/libera-chat.github.io/chanreg.md

 Projects considered to be on-topic for Libera.Chat are primarily free and open-source software projects, and other peer-directed projects, for instance Linux User Groups (LUGs), student societies, hacker- or makerspaces and other collaborative efforts.
-It can also cover projects or companies of general interest to our user base.
+At staff discretion, it can also cover projects or companies of general interest to our user base.

 If your channel fits the above criteria and you are or have the official blessing of someone who is able to speak for the project or group, then you